Nothing says summer quite like sweating profusely in the scorching heat.

 You might think that moisturizing in summer isn’t essential.
 And it does make sense that you think that because summer is the sweaty and sticky season right?

-Who needs a moisturizer when our gets enough lubrication from sweat by the time we go down to the store?
+Who needs a moisturizer when we get enough lubrication from sweat by the time we go down to the store?

 Well, yeah, I can’t say you’re entirely wrong, but.